Kimi (AI): History

+In August 2026, legal startup Harvey unveiled its new model using Kimi.

+Models

 On 16 November 2023, Kimi was released to the general public based on the Moonshot model.
 The first version of Kimi supported lossless context of 128,000 tokens, making it the first AI model that was capable of accepting contexts of this size.

 In March 2024, Moonshot AI began closed beta testing of an updated version of Kimi with a 2 million character context window.